EZ-Robotics/EZ-Site/projects/dd-3/index.md

 The linkage for the eyebrows all fits together and seems to work.
 ![](r2la2024/assembled_linkage.jpg)

-When I went to assemble everything, it was impossible
+When I went to assemble everything, it was impossible to access some screws.
 ![](r2la2024/attempted_assembly.jpg)

-I tried to salvage this dome by drilling more through holes, but I found it was impossible to fit in the screw between the floating linkage and the eyebrow mount.
+I tried to salvage this dome by drilling more through holes, but even after this, I found it was impossible to fit in the screw between the floating linkage and the eyebrow mount.
 ![](r2la2024/drill_jig.jpg)

 I modified the floating linkage to snap onto the eyebrow linkage.